 TPO lasts 20-25 years and PVC lasts 25-30 years with proper maintenance.
 In Austin's UV-heavy climate, PVC's superior UV resistance gives it a slight edge in longevity.
 Both far outlast older BUR and modified bitumen systems when properly maintained.

-Yes — if the existing membrane is in fair condition (no widespread damage or trapped moisture), silicone roof coating can extend a TPO or PVC roof's life by 10-15 years at roughly half the cost of replacement.
+For properties across the Austin metro area, Yes — if the existing membrane is in fair condition (no widespread damage or trapped moisture), silicone roof coating can extend a TPO or PVC roof's life by 10-15 years at roughly half the cost of replacement.

 Ready for a free estimate?
 Call RISE Roofing at (512) 360-8206 or request a quote online.

 Industry resources from the National Roofing Contractors Association (NRCA).
+In the Austin metro, local climate conditions amplify these factors significantly.